 Usually tells the sequence of how something occurs.

+How do viruses evolve?
+How do birds migrate?
 How does photosynthesis happen?
 How is aluminum made?

 What is its history?

 Explains the changes in something over time.
 Usually used to discuss human history or artifacts.

 What is the history of Black Lives Matter?
 What is the history of divorce in the U.S.?

 Do you know how to do something?
 Would you like to teach other people how to do it?
 How-to essays are fun to write and easy if you already feel you are an expert on a particular topic.
 Look at the list below for ideas, and also brainstorm by making a list of things you already know how to do.

 Know Your Audience: You can vary the way you write this topic depending on who your audience is.
 For instance, depending on the knowledge of your audience, you can write several different essays on the simple topic of “How to Shoot a Free Throw":